Momentum (AQA 3.4.1.6) — Handout + Slides + Notes

 Write:

-• Condition: short collision ⇒ external impulse small ⇒ total momentum \approx constant
+• Condition: short collision ⇒ external impulse small ⇒ total momentum constant

-Demo: stick collision; read u1u_1 and vv.
+Demo: stick collision; read and .
 Round; emphasise “close supports model”.

 BOARD 4 (0:14–0:24) — Conservation engine + worked example + practice